emilstahl97/emilstahl97/LinkedIn-bio.md

 - Web Development: Skilled in front-end development using HTML5, CSS3, and JavaScript frameworks such as React.js.
 Familiar with back-end technologies like Node.js and Django.

-- Databases: Experienced in designing and managing non-relational databases including MongoDB, Cassandra, and Redis.
+- Databases: Experienced in designing and managing NoSSQL databases including MongoDB, Cassandra, and Redis.
 Knowledgeable about SQL databases like MySQL and Postgres.

 - Networking: Deep understanding and experience of networking principles, protocols, and technologies such as TCP/IP, UDP, DNS, HTTPS, DHCP, BGP, FRRouting, Wireshark, XDP (eXpress Data Path), and Scapy.
 Hands-on experience with network configuration, troubleshooting, and security.
 Familiar with Software-Defined Networking concepts and technologies such as Open vSwitch, Open Virtual Network, and OpenFlow.